virtualsquare/virtualsquare.github.io/tutorials/vdebasics.md

 * .... and many others

-Note: In order to preerve the backwards compatibility with vde2, a pathname is a legal UVDEL.
+Note: In order to preserve the backwards compatibility with vde2, a pathname is a legal UVDEL.
 The path `/a/b/c/d` is equivalent to
 `vde:///a/b/c/d`

 ### The `vde_plug` tool